-FAU SAS.1.1

-The TSF shall provide the test process before TOE Delivery with the capability to store the Initialization Data and/or Pre-personalization Data and/or supplements of the Security IC Embedded Software in the not changeable configuration page area and non-volatile memory.
+FAU SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialization Data and/or Pre-personalization Data and/or supplements of the Security IC Embedded Software in the not changeable configuration page area and non-volatile memory.

-Note, that the TOE can be clearly identified by the Chip Identification Mode (CIM) and dedicated RMS functions.
-The CIM outputs the chip identification, design step and firmware versions.
+Note, that the TOE can be clearly identified by the Generic Chip Identification Mode (GCIM) and dedicated RMS functions.
+The GCIM outputs a.o. the chip identification, design step and firmware identifier.
 Dedicated RMS functions allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.